 The carrel lottery is held at the beginning of the Fall Semester.
 Assignments will be e-mailed or can be obtained by inquiring at the desk by the 3rd week of classes in September.
 Anyone who does not submit an application during the lottery period will be assigned to the carrels that are left on a first-come, first-served basis until there are no carrels left.

-Applications for carrels may be dropped off at Magill Library's Front Desk during the weeks the lottery is being held.
-Those students who are on leave may fill out an application before they leave or they may send it via mail or email (as a scan).
+Applications for carrels may be picked up and dropped off at Magill Library's Front Desk during the weeks the lottery is being held.

 Applications include the rules governing carrel use.
 By signing the application you are agreeing to abide by these rules.
 Students may select the person with whom they wish to share a carrel, or they will be assigned a carrel mate during the lottery.
 For those making application during the lottery period, priority for carrels will be determined in the following order: